 Microvascular and macrovascular complications of type 1 and type 2 diabetes mellitus.
 Major microvascular complications include nephropathy and retinopathy.
 Diabetes also significantly increases the risks of coronary heart disease and acute myocardial infarction, diabetes-related cardiomyopathy and heart failure, and stroke.
 Management strategies are shown in the red boxes.
 ACE, angiotensin-converting enzyme; HFpEF, heart failure with preserved ejection fraction; HFrEF, heart failure with reduced ejection fraction.

-Cardiovascular disease continues to be a major cause of morbidity and mortality in patients with diabetes and prediabetes, and is the prevalence of diabetes and prediabetes expected to exponentially increase over the next 30 years.
+Cardiovascular disease continues to be a major cause of morbidity and mortality in patients with diabetes and prediabetes, and the prevalence of diabetes and prediabetes is expected to exponentially increase over the next 30 years.
 The global burden of cardiovascular disease has emerged, not only in the developed world but also in low- and middle-income countries.
 As a result, the major focus in type 1 diabetes patients and type 2 diabetes patients is the prevention of the development of cardiovascular disease.
 Recently, the American Diabetes Association (ADA) published their recommendations for practice regarding cardiovascular disease risk management in Diabetes Care in January 2016.1